 Singapore Management University

-Fall semester: August to late November
+Fall semester: mid August to early Decemeber

-Spring semester: January to April
+Spring semester: early January to late April

 When selecting a semester exchange program, students should take note of academic calendars that differ significantly from the University of Minnesota.
 Consider potential conflicts such as holidays, family events, graduation ceremonies, and summer jobs/internships early in the selection process.